Bouncing Dark Matter: Discussion

 \section{Discussion}

-In this letter, we have introduced the concept of bouncing dark matter, a novel mechanism for producing thermal relic dark matter.
-Its defining feature is that DM inherits a large chemical potential, from processes that are in equilibrium, leading to an exponential rise of the DM abundance before it freezes out.
+We have introduced the concept of bouncing dark matter, a novel framework for thermal relic dark matter.
+Its defining feature is that DM inherits a large chemical potential, from processes that are in equilibrium, leading to an exponential rise of the DM abundance before freezeout.
 This behavior is in stark contrast to most thermal mechanisms, where the DM abundance prior to freezeout is generally characterized by a falling exponential.
 The main phenomenological consequence of the bounce is the possibility of enhanced present day DM annihilation cross sections over the canonical thermal target, which can improve the prospects of DM indirect detection with current and near future experiments.

-In this work, we have focused on presenting the key physics concepts underlying the bounce within simplified frameworks.
+In this paper, we have focused on presenting the key physics concepts underlying the bounce within simplified frameworks.
 It will be interesting to study whether the bounce naturally occurs in existing beyond the Standard Model (BSM) constructions.
 In general, the bounce requires one or more companion particles with mass comparable to that of DM, which are stable over the timescale of DM freezeout.
 These conditions are readily realized in extended BSM sectors with nearly degenerate, metastable particles.
-Explorations of the mass regimes over which the bounce can occur, the portal interactions that couple the dark and visible sectors, the nature of indirect detection signals, and the enhanced reach in parameter space afforded by improved indirect detection prospects can be framed within specific BSM constructions.
 Such studies can shed light on additional aspects of the bouncing dark matter framework, and therefore represent promising directions for future work.